parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

    The output path delay can be reduced by placing the register in IOB.

 5. Apply the constraint by typing the following two commands in the Tcl console.

+   ***Hint**: The implemented results are dependent on your own computer, if possible, tunning the output delay towards appropriate value to meet the timing constrains.
+As our testing shows, normally 0 ~ -4 ns will be a practical value.

    ```tcl
    set_output_delay -clock [get_clocks clk_pin] -min -add_delay -4 [get_ports {led_pins[*]}]